I Feel Stuck In Life

 5. They Give Up Their Dreams – It is easier to give up on your dreams than to fight for them.

-The above reasons on why we get stuck in life are realities for people who let their potential slowly disintegrate over time.
+The above reasons on why we are feeling stuck in life are realities for people who let their potential slowly disintegrate over time.
 Getting unstuck requires a willingness to say enough-is-enough and take a chance in going a different direction to fulfil our calling.
 Eric Thomas, a motivational speak and author, states that “If it’s not who you are that holds you back, it’s who you think you’re not.”

 Many people have not become the painter they want to be, don’t have the business they’ve always wanted, have not gone to the gym to lose weight and get in shape, have not written their novel, or have yet to become a world traveler.
 Being willing to admit “I’m stuck” is a critical step in taking a proactive stance in exploring ways to get unstuck and change the trajectory of your life.